SalomePlatform/shaper/src/ConstructionPlugin/doc/planeFeature.rst

 Plane
 =====

-The feature Plane creates a new constructive plane.
+Plane feature creates a new constructive plane.

-Plane is a construction object and it can be created as in a part as in a part set.
+Plane is a construction object that can be created in a part or in a partset.
 To create a plane:

 #. select in the Main Menu *Construction - > Plane* item  or
 #. click **Point** button in the toolbar